Polpoliti/vehicle-classification-cnn/README.md

 - 📊 **Train Accuracy at Best Epoch**: ~70.8%
 - 🏁 **Training Stopped at Epoch**: 69 (early stopping triggered at epoch 69, best model saved at epoch 64)

-Considering the complexity of the task — **fine-grained classification across 196 visually similar classes, with no external features or pretrained knowledge** — these results demonstrate strong model performance and robust generalization.
+Considering the complexity of the task - **fine grained classification across 196 visually similar classes, with no external features or pretrained knowledge** - these results demonstrate strong model performance and robust generalization.
 This serves as a solid baseline for future enhancements.

 ---

 ## 🔍 Model Explainability

-To understand how the model makes predictions, I used **Grad-CAM** to visualize attention over image regions.
+To understand how the model makes predictions, I used **GradCAM** to visualize attention over image regions.
-It was great to see that the model consistently focused on relevant parts of the cars like front grilles, headlights, or brand-specific details — indicating that it was attending to discriminative features and not just relying on spurious cues.
+It was great to see that the model consistently focused on relevant parts of the cars like front grilles, headlights, or brand-specific details - indicating that it was attending to discriminative features and not just relying on spurious cues.

 ---

-## 🧪 How to Run
+## How to Run

 To reproduce the results or train the model yourself, follow these steps:

-### 1. 📦 Prepare the Dataset
+### 1. Prepare the Dataset

 Download and extract the dataset so the folder structure looks like this: